Have you ever attended Photography Workshops?

 In order to orient you towards a choice that reflects what you are looking for, let’s list the main differences between the two activities:

-- It does not include Teaching and Assistance by a Professional Photographer
+- In some cases it does not include Teaching and Assistance by a Professional Photographer

 - Focused more on popular tourist sites